 If the measuring circle radius is < 1 mm, the TNC does not calculate the backlash.
-The larger the measuring circle radius, the more accurately the TNC can determine the rotary axis backlash (see "Logging function", page 477).
+The larger the measuring circle radius, the more accurately the TNC can determine the rotary axis backlash (see "Logging function", Page 509).

-Backlash measurement is not possible if an M function for positioning the rotary axes is set in machine parameter mStrobeRotAxPos or if the axis is a Hirth axis.
+Backlash measurement is not possible if an M function is set for positioning the rotary axes in machine parameter mStrobeRotAxPos (No. 204803) or if the axis is a Hirth axis.